Legal Notice

 Desjardins Securities is an investment dealer registered in all provinces and territories of Canada.

-Desjardins Securities carries out its full-service securities brokerage activities under the trade names “Desjardins Wealth Management” and “Desjardins Wealth Management, Securities”, and its online brokerage activities under the trade name “Desjardins Online Brokerage”.
-Desjardins Securities’s corporate and institutional brokerage activities are carried out under the trade name “Desjardins Capital Markets”.
+Desjardins Securities carries out its securities brokerage activities under the trade names “Desjardins Wealth Management”, “Desjardins Wealth Management Securities”, and “Desjardins Wealth Management Private Wealth Management”, depending on the network, and its online brokerage activities under the trade name “Desjardins Online Brokerage.”
+Desjardins Securities’ institutional brokerage activities are carried out under the trade name “Desjardins Capital Markets.”

 It is important to Desjardins Securities that its clients be informed of existing or potential material conflicts of interest that could arise in the course of its activities, including how these material conflicts of interest are addressed in the best interest of clients.

-A conflict of interest arises when the interests of different persons, e.g., a client and Desjardins Securities or one of its representatives (directors, officers, partners, employees, agents) are incompatible or divergent.
+A conflict of interest arises when the interests of different persons, e.g., a client and Desjardins Securities or one of its representatives (directors, officers, partners, employees, agents), are incompatible or divergent.

 Desjardins Securities takes reasonable measures to identify any material conflicts of interest that exist or that it can reasonably expect to arise.
 It assesses the level of risk associated with each conflict and avoids any situation that involves a serious conflict of interest, presents too great a risk for its clients or may materially compromise market integrity.
 In any other material conflict of interest situation, Desjardins Securities ensures that appropriate measures are put in place to effectively control the conflict.